OpenDreamKit/OpenDreamKit.github.io/meetings/2019-04-02-GAPSingularMeeting/program.md

 <details>
 <summary>
-Friday: Singular for beginners (Christian Eder, Andreas Steenpaß, Isabel Stenger)
+August 16, 16:00 - 19:00: Singular for beginners (Christian Eder, Andreas Steenpaß, Isabel Stenger)
 </summary>
 We will give an introduction to Singular starting from the very first line of code, and show how it can be used for theoretical research.
 On the